 - Provide disclosures as required.

-- Respect the privacy of their renters.
+- Respect the privacy of the people living at the place.

 - Follow the laws.